These pages do not apply outside Great Britain.

 A high pressure written exam for promotion was held to be a normal day-to-day activity.
 The claimant had dyslexia, and was held to have a disability, despite the high quality of written work he had produced as a chief inspector.

 The European definition of disability was modified in Ring v Dansk almennyttigt Boligselskab (2013).
 However, the modified definition retains the emphasis on participation in professional life.
-Accordingly the decision in Paterson should still be valid.
+Accordingly the decision in Paterson is still valid.
+Indeed, the Paterson case was applied and re-affirmed in the light of the Ring case in Sobhi v Commissioner of Police of the Metropolis 2013.

 The Paterson case talked about promotion.
-However, applying Ring and the Chacón Navas case, the same logic applies to recruitment, and to activities in the job itself.
-Job interviews (for example) are very relevant to participation in professional life, probably more so than high pressure written exams.
+However, applying Ring and the Chacón Navas case, the same logic applies to recruitment, and to activities in the job itself (above At Work).
+Job interviews for example are very relevant to participation in professional life, probably more so than high pressure written exams.

 Examples of activities that seem likely to be normal day-to-day activities, on the basis of Paterson, Ring and Chacón Navas: